 Contributions.
 In this work, we show the relevance of using multi-view images for reflectance estimation.
 Indeed, this enables a prior shape estimation using MVS, which essentially reduces the decomposition problem to the joint estimation of a set of reflectance maps, as illustrated in Figure 2.
-We elaborate on the variational approach to multi-view decomposition into reflectance and shading, which we initially presented in [26].
+We elaborate on the variational approach to multi-view shading-reflectance decomposition which we initially presented in [26].
 The latter introduced a robust l^1 -TV framework for the joint estimation of piecewise-smooth reflectance maps and of spherical harmonics lighting, with an additional term ensuring the consistency of the reflectance maps.
 The present paper extends this approach by developing the theoretical foundations of this variational model.
 In this view, our parameterization choices are further discussed and the underlying ambiguities are exhibited.
 The variational model is motivated by a Bayesian rationale, and the proposed numerical scheme is interpreted in terms of a majorization-minimization algorithm.
-Finally, we conclude that, besides a preliminary measurement of the incoming lighting, varying the lighting along with the viewing angle, in the spirit of photometric stereo, is the only way to estimate the reflectance without resorting to any prior.
+Finally, we conclude that varying the lighting along with the viewing angle, in the spirit of photometric stereo, is the only way to estimate the reflectance without resorting to any prior.

 Organization of the Paper.
 After reviewing related approaches in Section 2, we formalize in Section 3 the problem of multi-view reflectance estimation.
 Section 4 then introduces a Bayesian-to-variational approach to this problem.
 A simple numerical strategy for solving the resulting variational problem, which is based on alternating majorization-minimization, is presented in Section 5.
-Experiments on both synthetic and real-world datasets are then conducted in Section 6, before summarizing our achievements and suggesting future research directions in Section 7.
+Experiments on both synthetic and real data are then conducted in Section 6, before summarizing our achievements and suggesting future research directions in Section 7.